 Let’s face it, if you’re not a rare photogenic beauty or have good photographers as friends, you most likely look terrible in photos.
 So, does that mean you’re ugly?
 If so, why is it that you don’t look half as unattractive when looking yourself in the mirror?
 Let’s explore these questions and try to find out how we can look our best in photos.

 Your eyes capture the visual essence of your outside world.
 Remember how scary it is whenever you close your eyes and try to imagine how would it feel to go blind?
 Goosebumps all over.
 But have you ever thought about what it would be like to live with only one eye?
 When we try to focus our view on something really small or far away, we close one of our eyes.
 There’s something missing though – it’s the stereo vision!

 Human eyes come in two, but unlike horses which have one on each side, we have both of them right in front of our heads.
 Thanks to the close side-by-side positioning, each eye takes a view of the same area from a slightly different angle.
-The two eye views have plenty in common, but each eye picks up visual information the other doesn’t.
-It’s enough to close each of your eyes for a second, then compare the views to see what i’m talking about.
-So, each eye takes a separate view, but in the end both images are combined after becoming processed in the brain.
+The two eye views have plenty in common, but they also complement each other — each eye picks up visual information the other doesn’t.
+It’s enough to close each of your eyes for a second, then compare the views to see what I’m talking about.
+So, each eye takes a separate view, but in the end, both images are combined after becoming processed in the brain.
 The small differences between the two images add up to a big difference in the final picture!
 The combined image is more than the sum of its parts.
 It is a three-dimensional stereo picture.
 The brain also ignores the nose which would have been a drag to always see for the rest of your life.
 Thank you brain!

 I’d recommend you follow the story of Susan Barry, a woman which for 48 years of her life was stuck in a flat, 2-D world.